kubernetes/enhancements/keps/sig-storage/1979-object-storage-support/README.md

 ```

-Workloads are expected to read the definition in this file to access a bucket.
+Workloads are expected to read the definitions in this file to access a bucket.
 The `BucketInfo` API will not be a CRD in the cluster, however, it follows the same conventions as the rest of the COSI APIs.
 More details can be found [here](#bucketinfo)

 ## Sharing Buckets